About Affidavit of Service OR Waiver of Notice – Addendum to Transfer by Affidavit

 How to file Affidavit of Service OR Waiver of Notice – Addendum to Transfer by Affidavit in Wisconsin

-- Step 1 — Confirm you have the correct formUse Affidavit of Service OR Waiver of Notice – Addendum to Transfer by Affidavit when when transferring small estate property by affidavit under Wisconsin statute, either to document that heirs were properly served or to obtain their written consent to bypass notice requirements.
+- Step 1 — Confirm you have the correct formUse Affidavit of Service OR Waiver of Notice – Addendum to Transfer by Affidavit when file this form when using Wisconsin's small-estate transfer by affidavit procedure, either to document service on heirs or to obtain heir consent to bypass formal notice requirements.
 Double-check it's the right form for your situation — Wisconsin probate forms are revised periodically, so verify the name and number against your court's current form list before you start.

 - Step 2 — Complete every required fieldFill out Affidavit of Service OR Waiver of Notice – Addendum to Transfer by Affidavit carefully and review it for errors before filing.
 Probate cases can already take months — a small mistake on the form can set your timeline back further.